kaaveland/eugene/docs/src/hints.md

-# eugene hints
+# eugene rules

 This section contains a list of hints that eugene recognizes, whether they are supported by `eugene lint`, `eugene trace`, or both, and what you can do to avoid the dangerous pattern.

-## Structure
+These are all automatically generated from templates during the build of `eugene` so when new hints are added, the documentation will be updated automatically.

-Each hint chapter starts with a general description of when the hint is triggered, what effect the pattern has on the database and concurrent transactions, then if a workaround exists, it will be described.
-The hint chapter will also tell you whether the hint is detected by `eugene lint`, `eugene trace`, or both.
+Each chapter refers to a specific **rule** in the `eugene` codebase.
+The rule is identified by an ID that can be passed to `eugene`, as well as a name.
+The documentation describes what `eugene` looks for when triggering the rule, what effect the schema change may have on the database and concurrent transactions, and if there is a workaround.
+The documentation will tell you whether one or both of `eugene lint` and `eugene trace` that can detect the condition the rule describes.

-Subchapters show an example trace report and example lint report for each hint, to help you understand what the detected pattern looks like in SQL code.
-For hints where eugene knows about a workaround, there is also a subchapter showing a trace report and a lint report for the safer way to achieve the same result.

-## Report structure

-Each pattern is show in a way so that all the SQL could be run in an empty database, and the pattern would still be detected.
-All hints are shown by using several SQL scripts, number from `1.sql` and up and they are run in ascending order.
-Each report then has a heading for every file, and for every file, there is a heading for every statement in the file.
+Each rule page will link to some eugene example reports for the migration pattern it describes, so you can see what the output looks like.